 Cornell's COI procedures are in place to ensure timely and complete disclosures of outside interests, and review and management of conflicts for any research funded by outside agencies.

 - Before a proposal can be submitted, each person listed as PI, Co-PI or Key Personnel on the proposal must have a current, active COI report on file in the eCOI system.
 OSP and COI staff work together to check reports and communicate with PIs and Department Liaisons to ensure all necessary reports have been submitted.
-OSP staff can submit a proposal once all required COI reports are filed, or an exception is approved by the COI office or the Vice Provost for Research.
+OSP staff can submit a proposal once all required COI reports are filed, or an exception is approved by the COI office or the Vice President for Research and Innovation.

 - Before an award can be accepted, all real or apparent conflicts of interest for each person listed as PI, Co-PI or Key Personnel must be reviewed, and either managed or eliminated.
 OSP and COI staff work together to review award materials and COI reports, and identify any real or apparent conflicts that might be connected to the sponsored project.
 If such a conflict appears to exist, the COI office will work with the FCOI Committee and the conflicted individual to develop or update a conflict management plan (see How Conflicts of Interest are Reviewed and Managed).
 Once that plan has been approved by the Committee, the award can be released.
 Note: this can take a few weeks or more, depending on the nature of the relationship and the extent of the conflict.